 How To – Simple Step By Step Instructions

 - Once installed and activated, go to “Link Checker” under your settings tab.

 - Then click the “Which Links To Check” tab.

 - Check the two YouTube video boxes (Embedded YouTube videos & Embedded YouTube videos – old embed code).

 - Then click Save and you’re all set.

 Now you should be notified whenever a video was pulled from YouTube or the permissions changed making it no longer available for embeds, as well as those broken links.

 What Do You Do?

 Are you using a broken link plugin or service?
 Which one?
 Do you think broken links are still important for SEO?
-HEY, what would you like to see in a Quick Blogging Tip Thursday?
+HEY, what would you like to see when we’re writing these type of quick blogging tips?
 Any questions you’d like to see addressed next week?